Cincinnati-Design-LAB/architour/README.md

 - [✔️] Introduce Link component that:
   - [✔️] Detects external links and adds `target="_blank" rel="noopener noreferrer"` and an icon
   - [✔️] Provide styling options? -> I want to do the underlining and icon as component variations under `src/components/Link` so that Link is a wrapper around all of them, and the external link is functional, but can optionally wrap itself with an icon.
 There are some two-ways dependencies here.
+- [ ] Replace icons with consistent kit
+- [✔️] Remove icons from tours (or make them optional)
+- [ ] Content structure adjustments
+  - [ ] Make attributes more flexible
+  - [ ] Convert existing content
+  - [ ] Put in publishing mechanism (draft mode)
+  - [ ] Should not be able to publish without core attributes
+  - [ ] Figure out what to do with renovation history and make adjustments
 - [ ] Responsive styles
 - [ ] Building list filtering and pagination
 - [ ] Way to get back from PageHeader?
-- [ ] Add renovation history to buildings
-- [ ] What to do with additional fields we're not using
 - [ ] Add analytics, including click tracking
 - [ ] Static map cleanup
   - [ ] Address overlay on the building map